destbreso/cheatset/nestjs-ddd.md

 * **Define the microservice**: Define the microservice using the NestJS framework.
 This microservice should use the controllers, domain services, and repositories to handle the incoming requests and responses, and to interact with the database.

+### DDD aggregates and microservices

+An Aggregate is a concept from Domain-Driven Design (DDD) that represents a cluster of related objects within a domain, which are treated as a single unit of work.
+An Aggregate Root is the primary object within the Aggregate and is responsible for maintaining the consistency of the Aggregate.
+On the other hand, a microservice is a self-contained, independently deployable component of a larger application that is responsible for a specific business capability.

+While Aggregates and microservices are both ways to organize and manage complexity within a domain, they are different in several key ways.
+An Aggregate is an architectural pattern used within a single application or service, while a microservice is a distributed system architecture that is used to break an application down into smaller, more manageable parts.

+In a microservice architecture, each microservice is responsible for a specific business capability and is designed to be independently deployable, scalable, and maintainable.
+In this context, an Aggregate could be implemented as part of a microservice, where the Aggregate Root is responsible for maintaining the consistency of the Aggregate within the microservice.

+For example, consider an e-commerce application that includes a catalog microservice and an orders microservice.
+The catalog microservice could implement an Aggregate to represent a Product, while the orders microservice could implement an Aggregate to represent an Order.
+Each microservice would be responsible for its own Aggregate, and the Aggregates would be designed to be consistent with each other through a well-defined interface between the microservices.

+In summary, while Aggregates and microservices are different concepts, they can be used together in a microservice architecture to organize and manage complexity within a domain.
+An Aggregate can be implemented as part of a microservice, where the Aggregate Root is responsible for maintaining the consistency of the Aggregate within the microservice.
 ### Example: simple microservice with NestJS, TypeORM, and DDD

 * Define the domain entities: